kensho-technologies/graphql-compiler/README.md

 ### SchemaGraph
 When building a GraphQL schema from the database metadata, we first build a `SchemaGraph` from the metadata and then, from the `SchemaGraph`, build the GraphQL schema.
-The `SchemaGraph` is also an encoding of the underlying database schema, but it has three main advantages that make it a more powerful schema introspection tool:
+The `SchemaGraph` is also a representation of the underlying database schema, but it has three main advantages that make it a more powerful schema introspection tool:
  1. It's able to store and expose a schema's index information.
 The interface for accessing index information is provisional though and might change in the near future.